pyxtal.molecule module

 rdkit_mol(N_confs=1)[source]

-initialize the mol xyz and torsion list
+Initialize the mol xyz and torsion list

 rdkit_mol_init(smile, fix, torsions)[source]

-initialize the mol xyz and torsion list
+Initialize the mol xyz and torsion list

 Parameters: